 In January 2019, the Company amended an agreement with Ms. Laura Brangwin to provide investor relations services to the Company (the "IR Agreement").
-Ms. Brangwin is now paid USD\$2,500 per month and in February 2019, was granted an additional 25,000 stock options of the Company at \$1.60 for a 5-year period under the terms and conditions of the Company's Stock Option Plan.
+Ms. Brangwin is now paid USD\$2,500 per month and has been granted 135,000 stock options at various prices between \$0.86-\$2.00 under the terms and conditions of the Company's Stock Option Plan.
 Ms. Brangwin does not own any shares of Regulus.